News Desk

 13th Aug 2025

-ACES’ One Health team - Jean Pierre Musabyimana, Hugor Shema and Ariane Mutabaruk - explore "Building Africa’s Resilience through Cold-Chain Training for Global Health"; one of the plenary topics to be covered at October's conference.
+ACES’ One Health team - Jean Pierre Musabyimana, Hugor Shema and Ariane Mutabaruka - explore "Building Africa’s Resilience through Cold-Chain Training for Global Health"; one of the plenary topics to be covered at October's conference.

 Cold-chain need or greed?